-Gas Goes Bad - This might come as a surprise, but gasoline is only good for about 30 days.
-After that time, the volatile compounds in the fuel start evaporating.
+This might come as a surprise, but gasoline is only good for about 30 days.
+After that, the volatile compounds in the fuel start evaporating.
 This occurs whether the gas is in the mower or in the gas can.

 As the fuel evaporates, it forms brown gummy deposits.
-Eventually, these will turn into a hard varnish which can plug the fuel lines and carburetors.
-Once your fuel system has been compromised, you can expect poor engine performance, including lack of power, surging, or difficulty starting.
+Eventually, these will turn into a hard varnish that can plug the fuel lines and carburetors.
+Once your fuel system has been compromised, you can expect to see some telltale signs of poor engine performance:

 When it comes to fuel, you can just buy the standard 87 octane gasoline.
-No need to go with mid-grade or premium for small engines, like those found on mowers.
+There's no need to go with mid-grade or premium for small engines like the ones found on mowers.

-You run the risk of getting into trouble when you start messing with fuel consisting of 15%+ ethanol.
+You run the risk of getting into trouble when you start messing with fuel containing more than 15% ethanol, known as E15 fuel.
 This type of ethanol fuel will absorb water from the atmosphere, which can cause corrosion in the fuel system.

-What Can I Do? - Don't worry, gassing up your mower is not an untenable situation.
+Don't worry!
+Gassing up your mower isn't an impossible situation.
 In fact, the solution for fuel problems is usually as simple as adding fuel stabilizer.

-Add fuel stabilizer your gasoline, right when you purchase it.
-Stabilizer prevents gas from "going bad."
-It works by decreasing the rate of compound evaporation from gasoline.
+Add fuel stabilizer to your gasoline right when you fill your tank.
+Stabilizer works by decreasing the rate of compound evaporation from gasoline.
 Stabilizer also prevents fuel from absorbing moisture from the air.

 With just a little bit of attention (and a recommended amount of fuel stabilizer), you can protect your mower from some of the most common fuel-related problems and keep it mowing all spring.